scriptPilot/app-framework/docs/test.md

 Run `npm run dev` to start the development server in the web browser.
 With `CTRL + C`, you stop the development server.

+If the web browser does not open automatically, you have to visit http://localhost:8080 manually.

+The default port 8080 could be configured with *devServerPort*.

 ## iOS emulator

 Run `npm run ios` to open an iOS simulator with a development build.